eypacha/project-new/README.md

 Users will be able to add their own custom templates using the `new --add-template` command.
 This will allow for easy expansion of the tool to support additional frameworks or custom project setups.

+## TODO

+[ ] Add tests for the script functionality.
+[ ] Add more project templates.
+[ ] Implement "add-template" functionality.

 ## Contributing

 Contributions to Project-new are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.√
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.